-These are available in Kilimanjaro airport and Moshi which allow you to withdraw local currency only.
+These are available in most major cities along our route and allow you to withdraw local currency only.
 We discourage you from relying on your ATM card as a primary source of funds in case it is lost/stolen/ swallowed, or the machine isn't working.
 Besides memorising your PIN, it is also important to be aware of your daily withdrawal limit and bank withdrawal costs.